Self-similar solutions in one-dimensional kinetic models: A probabilistic view: Proofs

-For every $k\geq 1$ and $j=1,\dots,N$:
+For every $k\geq1$ and $j=1,\ldots,N$,

-This means that the problem of evaluating probability (\ref{fact-tree2}) can be reduced to a Polya urn scheme, where one starts with $N$ balls of $N$ different colours and at each step a ball is randomly drawn from the urn and replaced with $N$ balls of the same colour.
-Hence, for every $k\geq 2$ and $\underline{i}=(i_1, \dots i_N) \in \CI_{k}$
+This means that the problem of evaluating probability (\ref {fact-tree2}) can be reduced to a P\'olya urn scheme, where one starts with~$N$ balls of $N$ different colors, and at each step a ball is randomly drawn from the urn and replaced with~$N$ balls of the same color.
+Hence, for every $k\geq2$ and $\underline {i}=(i_1, \ldots, i_N) \in\CI_{k}$

 which is (\ref{fact-tree2}).